 Travelling to Passo Tonale with Crystal Ski was loads of fun, and hassle-free.
 Because of all the services Crystal offered to families, D and I could enjoy ourselves without having to worry too much about keeping the children happy.
 Although we didn’t pay for this trip, we’d definitely book to go away with Crystal.
 Both children adored the kids’ club, and were genuinely clamouring to go back.
 If our son hadn’t been unwell we’d have put the children into a couple of evening sessions, too.
 Then we could have taken advantage of Passo Tonale’s night skiing, or Crystal’s evening trip to sample local food and drink in a monastery.
 As it was, the extra help from Crystal meant that Austin’s bug was nowhere near as tricky to manage as usual.
 Let’s face it, those of us with young children are familiar with holidays where someone or other is ill.
 If that holiday’s still a fun, happy time, despite the lurgy, then someone’s doing something right.

 If you’d like to read more about our time at Passo Tonale, check out my post on the Grand Hotel Paradiso.
 There’s more on Crystal’s Kids Club here and on Passo Tonale and the Pontedilegno-Tonale ski area here.
-In the meantime, here’s a video with some highlights from our trip.
+And here’s a video with some highlights from our trip.

 Check out these other posts I’ve written about Passo Tonale:

-Family holiday deals to Passo Tonale are available on the Crystal Ski website.
+Family ski holidays to Passo Tonale, and other family ski resorts, are available on the Crystal Ski website.
 We were sent to the resort on a press trip for the purpose of this post.
 All views are my own.

 Pin for later: